ChrisStro/OSDProgress/README.md

 ```
 [Note: little example script on git](https://github.com/ChrisStro/OSDCloud/edit/main/Win10_ZTI-OSDProgess.ps1)

-If `Start-OSDProgress` is used before `Watch-OSDCloudProvisioning` it will update the prestarted progress screen, else it will automaticly spawn a new using `Invoke-OSDProgress`
+If `Start-OSDProgress` is used before `Watch-OSDCloudProvisioning` it will update the prestarted progress screen, else it will automatically spawn a new using `Invoke-OSDProgress`

 # Display
 `Invoke-OSDProgress`, `Watch-OSDCloudProvisioning` and `Start-OSDProgress` have some parameters to change the layout of the progress screen